Rousseau-Team/spaed/README.md

 If you are interested in looking at the disordered regions in N- or C-terminal, consider increasing FREQ_DISORDERED ([4-30]), decreasing MIN_DISORDERED_SIZE ([10-30]) or decreasing PROP_DISORDERED ([50-95]).
 This will result in more disordered regions being detected, but also many false positives.
 I would not change them all at the same time as this will probably increase the sensitivity too much.

 If you are interested in linkers or have a protein that is less well folded, consider modifying the FREQ_LINKER parameter ([4-30]).
 This value is used to adjust the boundaries of the linkers and as such, a higher value will result in longer linkers.
 However, linkers that were missed will still not be detected.

+## Citation

+For now, please cite this repository when you use SPAED.
+A preprint will be available shortly.